 Most people want to hear themselves while listening with a reverb or any other effects.
 A low latency audio interface and an on-board DSP can provide real time effects while recording.
 They can also be used when performing live!
 Let’s look at a range of USB audio interfaces to consider the cheapest USB audio interface under $500!

-Best 8 USB Audio Interface Under 500 Dollars
+Full Detailed Review Of USB Audio Interface Under 500 Dollars

 Tascam equipment has spent several years in my studio.
 I was a huge fan since my first DA88 Tascam.
 The Tascam UH-7000 is an excellent performer with incredibly quiet micro pres and pristine digital conversion of Burr Brown.
 It’s certainly one of the best USB audio interfaces under $400!
 Three years ago I bought mine, and absolutely loved it!
 With two channels of exceptionally high-quality simultaneous audio streaming and recording, this is a must-have for any versatile singer songwriter or voice over performer.
 The onboard DSP includes reverb and distortion, noise reduction, de-eser, exciter, EQ, limiter or low-cut filters with near latency-free audio!
 Playback is beautiful too.